exercism/go/exercises/concept/the-farm/.docs/instructions.md

 ## 2. Return an error for negative fodder

-If the scale is broken and returning negative amounts of fodder, return a helpful error.
+If the scale is broken and returning negative amounts of fodder, return an error saying "Negative fodder".

 ## 3. Prevent division by zero

-After checking `weightFodder`, prevent a division by zero by returning an error when there are no cows at all.
+After checking `weightFodder`, prevent a division by zero by returning an error when there are no cows at all saying "Division by zero".

 ## 4. Return a `SillyNephew` error for a negative number of cows